DevonTomatoSandwich/Pi-Doorbell/README.md

 Otherwise (if not running on boot) you can:
 - open the 'doorbell.py' script in thonny and run.
 Or use command `python3 Desktop/doorbell.py`
-- stop the script with `pkill -9 -f Desktop/doorbell.py`
+- stop the script with `sudo pkill -9 -f doorbell/doorbell.py`

 # Issues
 - [ ] Sometimes (~20% of the time) these errors occur: